2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Staff Technologist at Electronic Frontier Foundation

-Dan Auerbach is a Staff Technologist at the Electronic Frontier Foundation, specializing in online privacy and security.
+Dan Auerbach worked as a Staff Technologist at the Electronic Frontier Foundation, specializing in online privacy and security.

 HUANG Yong